AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

   ``Default_Switches`` and ``Switches`` have the same semantics as for the package ``Builder``.

+.. index:: Documentation package
+.. index:: gnatdoc tool

+*Documentation*
+  This package specifies the options used when calling the tool *gnatdoc*.

 .. index:: Eliminate package
 .. index:: gnatelim tool